hieu-le296/Product-Management-System-Python/README.md

 ## License

-This project is licensed under the GNUv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is initial for academic work at the University of the Fraser Valleyw.
+All Rights Reserved.